appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/aws-ami.md

 - An Amazon EC2 key pair.
 If you don't have one, [Generate an SSH Key pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair).
 - An Amazon Security group with ports 80, 443, and 22 accessible.
 If you don't have one, [Create a Security Group](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/working-with-security-groups.html#creating-security-group).
 - To enable port access, [add an inbound rule](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/working-with-security-groups.html#adding-security-group-rule) for the port ranges 80, 443, and 22 to the security group you created above.
+- To allow outbound traffic, add an outbound rule to permit all traffic.
+If you need specific restrictions, customize the outbound rules according to your requirements.
 - Ensure you have created the security group and the SSH key pair in the same region.

 ## Install Appsmith